 Guillaume Bracaval: French haute cuisine using ingredients sourced in Japan

-- French 2 Stars chef based in Tokyo
+- Former 2 Stars chef based in Tokyo

 - Gentle mouth-filling sweetness interspersed with delicate and refined acidic notes